yz6028693/Supervised-NN-with-EvolutionStrategy/README.md

 <a><img src="Gifs&Images/SupervisedESNew.gif"></a>

-More details of demo and another version with multiprocessing with be provided soon.
+More details of this demo and another version with multiprocessing will be provided soon.